Goldglove/SuperNova/README.md

-# SuperNova
+# SuperNovaCleaned
-Space based RPG
+Refactoring and cleaning of our game